-And if you’re looking for a great first GPU this is definitely worth considering.
+And if you’re looking for a great first GPU, this is worth considering.

 This next budget graphics card is a little more expensive but provides performance almost identical to that of the 1050 TIA.
 The card in question is the now seven-year-old Radeon HD 7970 which comes in at anywhere between $70 to $100.

-HD 7970 is definitely a little harder on the budget but the trade-off to price may actually be worth gaining the extra performance.
+HD 7970 is a little harder on the budget, but the trade-off to price may be worth gaining the extra performance.

-The only real downside to this graphics card is simply its incredibly high 250W power requirement with both the 6-pin and 8-pin PCI power connector.
-Tahiti isn’t really known for its power efficiency so if you do want to buy one of these cards you need to make sure your systems CPU could actually handle it.
+The only real downside to this graphics card is its incredibly high 250W power requirement with both the 6-pin and 8-pin PCI power connector.
+Tahiti isn’t known for its power efficiency, so if you do want to buy one of these cards, you need to make sure your systems CPU could handle it.

 Moving on from the HD 7970, the next card on our list of budget graphics cards is the AMD RX 470.
 In terms of specifications, this budget graphics card is identical to the RX 570 and offers performance that’s 13% behind the more modern card.
 The RX 470 is in no danger becoming obsolete thanks to the abundance of memory.

-The only big downside that’s apparent with this card is once again it’s the price which comes in between 50 to 100 dollars, this card isn’t on the dirt cheap side of things, but the performance kind of makes up for the high price.
-On top of that, performance is roughly 25% faster than the 10/2 DTI while being around half the price.
+The only big downside that’s apparent with this card is once again it’s the price which comes in between 50 to 100 dollars, this card isn’t on the dirt-cheap side of things, but the performance kind of makes up for the high price.
+On top of that, performance is roughly 25% faster than the 10/2 DTI while being around half the amount.

 This card also outperforms the GTX 780, HD 7970 GHz edition and isn’t too far behind the ever-so-popular GeForce GTX 970.
-This card is just an all-around great deal and if you’re looking for great 1080p performance then the RX 470 might be your go-to card.
+This card is just an all-around great deal, and if you’re looking for excellent 1080p performance, then the RX 470 might be your go-to card.

-But when translating the silicon to on-screen performance this card isn’t terrible but it’s definitely not top of the line anymore all these years later.
-This card can be found for around $70 in several sites and if you’re able to find it for less then it’s a great card and I’d recommend picking one up.
+But when translating the silicon to on-screen performance, this card isn’t terrible, but it’s not top of the line anymore all these years later.
+This card can be found for around $70 in several sites, and if you’re able to find it for less then it’s a great card, and I’d recommend picking one up.

-However, along with this card age, you’re getting a massive 275W power requirement with both the 6 pin and 8 pin PCI power connector.
-So if you’re looking to purchase R9 290 then make sure your power supply can actually handle it.
+However, along with this card age, you’re getting a massive 275W power requirement with both the six pins and eight-pin PCI power connector.
+So if you’re looking to purchase R9 290 then make sure your power supply can handle it.

-But besides that issue performance is great and you can pick one up at a reasonable price.
+But besides that issue performance is excellent and you can pick one up at a reasonable price.

-This card isn’t really a competitor to the GeForce GTX 1050 Ti but is actually similar in performance to its little brother – GTX 1050.
+This card isn’t a competitor to the GeForce GTX 1050 Ti but is similar in performance to its little brother – GTX 1050.

 For anywhere between 50 to 70 dollars, you’re getting a GPU that offers low mid-range performance at less than half the price of similarly performing cards.

-With the 6 pin PCI power connector, this card isn’t too bad when it comes to power efficiency only if you’re acquiring 170W.
-From what I’ve seen in this card, the 760 is a great 1050 substitute if you’re tight on the budget but if you’re looking for 1060 class performance then looking elsewhere might be a better option as this card like previously mentioned performs almost identically to the GTX 1050.
+With the six-pin PCI power connector, this card isn’t too bad when it comes to power efficiency only if you’re acquiring 170W.
+From what I’ve seen in this card, the 760 is an excellent 1050 substitute if you’re tight on the budget but if you’re looking for 1060 class performance then looking elsewhere might be a better option as this card like previously mentioned performs almost identically to the GTX 1050.

-The GTX 1050 Ti has more or less been the benchmark for what a budget GPU can offer with great 1080p performance and all with the 75W TDP and no external connectors, this card is a feat of engineering and it’s quite impressive when looking at the raw specs.
+The GTX 1050 Ti has more or less been the benchmark for what a budget GPU can offer with excellent 1080p performance and all with the 75W TDP and no external connectors, this card is a feat of engineering, and it’s quite impressive when looking at the raw specs.

-Going for around $180 on Amazon and Newegg, the 1050 Ti is honestly quite expensive when looking at how it performs but if you’re looking for a new 1080p capable GPU then the 1050 Ti is still great and I have to recommend checking this card out.
+Going for around $180 on Amazon and Newegg, the 1050 Ti is honestly quite expensive when looking at how it performs, but if you’re looking for a new 1080p capable GPU then the 1050 Ti is still high, and I have to recommend checking this card out.

-This next budget graphics card might actually be surprising as performance offered by this card is great and the price is actually even more surprising.
+This next budget graphics card might be surprising as performance offered by this card is excellent, and the price is even more surprising.

 The RX 480 is a great card to buy if you’re looking on the used market, for around $110, 1060 class performance can be yours.

-With the 150W TDP and a 6 pin power connector this card also is relatively efficient and can be comfortably installed in most budget and mid-range pcs plus.
-For a $110, it’s hard to pass up and it might just be worth picking up the RX 480 if you’re looking to give your PC some extra horsepower.
+With the 150W TDP and a six-pin power connector, this card also is relatively efficient and can be comfortably installed in most budget and mid-range pcs plus.
+For a $110, it’s hard to pass up, and it might just be worth picking up the RX 480 if you’re looking to give your PC some extra horsepower.

 9) EVGA GTX 970

-Although the price of this next card can fluctuate a bit, I have to give it props for still being a great option all these years later, the GTX 970 which released back in September of 2014 has always been popular among gamers who want good performance at a great price.
+Although the price of this next card can fluctuate a bit, I have to give it props for still being a great option all these years later, the GTX 970 which released back in September of 2014 has always been popular among gamers who want excellent performance at a high price.

 Well, you can find one of these cards for between 60 to 120 dollars, it’s well worth the price when considering the performance of this card nearly matches that of the GTX Titan.

-Its specs are still capable of letting me play all the latest games at decent settings at 1080p and all that great frame rates.
+Its specs are still capable of letting me play all the latest games at decent settings at 1080p and all that high frame rates.